Does Distilled Water Corrode Metal

 The most vulnerable metals include magnesium, zinc, cast iron, aluminum and copper.
 Magnesium is especially susceptible to corrosion in distilled water due to its low resistance to electrochemical reactions.
 Zinc and cast iron are also prone to corrosion in distilled water because they are both ferrous metals, meaning they contain iron which can easily react with oxygen and hydrogen in the water.
 Aluminum and copper are also vulnerable because they tend to react easily with oxygen in the presence of moisture.

-See also Why Is Distilled Water Better For Humidifiers
+See also Is Distilled Water Homogeneous

 Other metals that may be slightly less susceptible to corrosion include stainless steel, titanium, nickel and bronze.
 Stainless steel is generally resistant due to its high chromium content which forms a barrier against oxidation.
 Titanium is also fairly resistant because it forms an oxide layer on its surface that prevents further